 After that a hearing will be arranged to determine the outcome of that review.

 Download and complete the review application form [PDF 98KB].
-A copy of the review application must be sent to the licensing authority, the premises licence holder, and each of the responsible authorities as listed in the guidance notes [PDF 67KB].
+A copy of the review application must be sent to the licensing authority, the premises licence holder, and each of the responsible authorities.

 If any licences are currently under review a notice is published at the bottom of this page with further information.